cSuk1/cSuk1/README.md

+Bachelor's degree from Sichuan University
-work at Tencent wxg for retrieval
+Work at Tencent WXG for retrieval